PennLINC/qsirecon/docs/input_data.rst

 skull-stripped ``brain.mgz`` is rigidly registered to ``dwiref`` of each preprocessed DWI.
 The FreeSurfer brain mask is resampled to the grid of the DWI.

-If structural connectivity is calculated during the reconstruction workflow (or any atlases are specified with the ``--atlases`` parameter), the coregistered-to-DWI ``brain.mgz`` image will be normalized to the MNI152NLin2009cAsym template using ``antsRegistration``.
+If structural connectivity is calculated during the reconstruction pipeline (or any atlases are specified with the ``--atlases`` parameter), the coregistered-to-DWI ``brain.mgz`` image will be normalized to the MNI152NLin2009cAsym template using ``antsRegistration``.